JianpingCAI/call-stack-to-plantuml/README.md

 1. Open a project in Visual Studio Code and start a debug session.
 2. Once you've hit a breakpoint, and the call stack is available, open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P).
 3. Search for and run the "Copy Call Stack to PlantUML" command.
+4. Select the thread you want to copy the call stack from.
-4. The PlantUML Activity diagram script will be copied to your clipboard.
+5. The PlantUML Activity diagram script will be copied to your clipboard, organized by package.
-5. Paste the script into a PlantUML editor (online or offline) to visualize the Activity diagram.
+6. Paste the script into a PlantUML editor (online or offline) to visualize the Activity diagram.

 ## Contributing